-Our integrated planning starts with our community’s aspirations and priorities for the next 10 years, which is captured in our Community Strategic Plan.
+Our integrated planning starts with our community’s aspirations and priorities for the next 10 years, which are captured in our Community Strategic Plan (the Plan).

-This plan outlines our Council's role in delivering our community's priorities and sets out how we will work with other governments and agencies to achieve our community’s priorities.
-It is one of the main ways our community can participate in decision-making.
+This plan outlines Council's role in delivering community's priorities and sets out how we will work with other levels of government and agencies to achieve them.
+The Community Strategic Plan supports community and stakeholders to play an active role in shaping the future of Port Stephens.

 Delivery Program and Operational Plan

-The Delivery Program sets out the Council's objectives for the next 4 years to assist in achieving the Community Strategic Plan.
-We report on the Delivery Program every 6 months.
+The Delivery Program sets out the Council's activities for the next 4 years to assist in achieving the Community Strategic Plan.
+It translates the Plan’s key directions/goals into clear actions.
+We report on the progress of the Delivery Program every 6 months.

 Fees and charges